krnese/AzureDeploy/ARM/lab-2.md

 2. Save the template to a folder on your machine and try to do a deployment using PowerShell with the following cmdlet

 		New-AzureRmResourceGroupDeployment -Name storageTest `
-										  	-ResourceGroupname <name of your existing resource group> ` -TemplateFile <directory where you saved your .json file> ` -Verbose
+		                                   -ResourceGroupName <nameOfYourRg> `
+		                                   -TemplateFile <locationOfYourTemplateFile> `
+		                                   -Verbose

 Did the template succeed?
 If no, why not?
 What was the error?

 #### Adding parameters

 3. The template was designed to be static with hard coded values for each property.
-A storage account in Azure need to have a unique name, which caused the deployment to fail.
-To mitigate this, we will add two parameters to the template, so the user can determine the storage account name and the location of it.
+A storage account in Azure needs name uniqueness.
+Whenever that's not the case, a deployment of such resource will fail.
+To resolve this, we will add two parameters to the template, so the user can select the storage account name and the location of it.
 Add two parameters to the template as shown below, and reflect these parameters in the resource section

 		{
 		    "$schema": "https://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",